President Trump tweets he and First Lady tested positive for coronavirus

 Tonight, @FLOTUS and I tested positive for COVID-19.
 We will begin our quarantine and recovery process immediately.
 We will get through this TOGETHER!— Donald J. Trump (@realDonaldTrump) October 2, 2020

+That said, on Friday morning, CNN reported that Senator Lindsey Graham spoke to President Trump that morning and he 'sounded good, sounded upbeat.'

+Gram said the first topic the president wanted to discuss was the Supreme Court confirmation hearings.

-The president’s physician said in a memo that Trump and the first lady, who is 50, “are both well at this time” and “plan to remain at home within the White House during their convalescence.”
+The president’s physician released a memo regarding the Trump's diagnosis, saying the president and first lady, who is 50, “are both well at this time” and “plan to remain at home within the White House during their convalescence.”

 The diagnosis marks a devastating blow for a president who has been trying desperately to convince the American public that the worst of the pandemic is behind them.
 In the best of cases, if he develops no symptoms, which can include fever, cough and breathing trouble, it will force him off the campaign trail just weeks before the election.